StaThin/statmat/README.md

 Contains

-   - handouts of the lectures
+   - Handouts of the lectures 2019
    - Jupyter notebooks written in Matlab
+   - Colab Notebooks in R 2020